• Skip to primary navigation

 Pros and Cons of a Career in Coaching

-Many coaches have a degree in Exercise Science, Athletic Training, Physical Education, Kinesiology, or Sports Psychology.
+Many coaching degrees will be made up of courses related to Exercise Science, Athletic Training, Physical Education, Kinesiology, Leadership, and Sports Psychology.
 This makes sense as it is vital for a coach to have a good understanding of how the human body can perform its best.
 Whether that is physical or mental performance, studying the above fields can help you help athletes to get the most out of themselves.

 Sports Psychology and Coaching